chdhatri/CarND-Vehicle-Detection_P4/README.md

 Project contains 2 datasets, `vehicle` and `non-vehicle` images, on which we will be extracting the Hog, color, spacial features to train the classifier in identifying the vehicles.
 Sample dataset images containing car and non cars are below:
  ![png](./images/preview.png)

 The code for the extratcing  features is contained in the 8th code cell of the IPython notebook (defined in 'extract_features' function) .
-Based on the flags and parameters, 'spatial, color and HOG' features were extracted.
+Based on the flags and parameters, `spatial, color and HOG` features were extracted.

-Code for extracting HOG features was defined in 5th code cell.
-I then explored different color spaces and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
-I grabbed random images from each of the two classes and displayed them to get a feel for what the `skimage.hog()` output looks like.
+Code for extracting HOG features was defined in 5th code cell in `get_hog_features` function which takes in color space and different `skimage.hog()` parameters (`orientations`, `pixels_per_cell`, and `cells_per_block`).
+Below is the sample output of the HOG images :

  ![png](./images/hog.png)